← Return to Blog

 • Medical services ranging from first aid to major surgery, translation for medical care, and health education

-• Agricultural projects such as rural community farming
+• Agricultural projects

 • Wildlife protection projects such as rehabilitating injured animals or habitat restoration